EvsChen/cpp-best-prac-with-code/README.md

 This repo is a collection of code snippets that effectively demonstrate WHY some best practices are useful, not only in interviews.

+I also includes the naive implementation of some STL containers to help understanding.

 Below is the list of best practices with their sample codes

 - [shared_ptr.cpp](shared_ptr.cpp) : using `std::make_shared` over `new`